snowwayne1231/ai-chatfilter-service/README.md

 ### 6. tensorflow 2.0+
-> make sure the system is matched one of below
+> make sure the system is matched one of below:
-Ubuntu 16.04 or later
++ Ubuntu 16.04 or later
-Windows 7 or later
++ Windows 7 or later
-macOS 10.12.6 (Sierra) or later (no GPU support) Raspbian 9.0 or later
++ macOS 10.12.6 (Sierra) or later (no GPU support)
++ Raspbian 9.0 or later

 > make sure pip version > 19.0.x